 Courts require external evidence of a previously healthy and loving relationship with your child.
-You will need outside third parties to act as witnesses to the previous relationship, as well as the current situation.
+You will need outside third parties to act as witnesses to the previous relationship you had with your child, as well as the current situation.
 Ideally, your legal team will also consist of social workers, psychologists, teachers, and other professionals to help explain to the court your situation.

 Taking the matter to court should never be the first option.
-You should first seek the advice of a professional, both in the legal and mental health sectors, to decide what direction to go in.
+You should first seek the advice of professionals, both in the legal and mental health sectors, to decide what direction to go in.

 The best solution for Parent Alienation is to prevent it in the first place.

-1. The children should have their own phone so that dad and mom can contact them during mutually agreed upon times when they are in the home of the "other parent."
-Neither parent should be the "gatekeeper" regulating the communication between a child and a reasonable parent.
+1. The children should have their own phone so that dad and mom can contact them during mutually agreed upon times when they are in the home of the 'other parent.'
+Neither parent should be the 'gatekeeper' regulating the communication between their child and a reasonable parent.
 In the Parenting Plan, there should be specified times when a parent can call a child and check in on him or her.

-4. Parents are to permit children to bring home or into the visitation house clothing, gifts, and other personal items that have been acquired via the "other parent."
+4. Parents are to permit children to bring home or into the visitation house clothing, gifts, and other personal items that have been acquired from the 'other parent.'
 Children are not to fear or feel guilty for having a favorite or useful item which is associated with one parent and then rejected by the other parent.
 For example, if one parent buys the child shoes, the child must be allowed to wear them in both homes.

-6. Derogatory comments directed to the children about the "other parent" is strictly forbidden.
+6. Derogatory comments directed to the children about the 'other parent' are strictly forbidden.
 Such comments are a form of Parent Alienation and emotionally painful for the children to hear.